cyberoblivion/co-blog/_posts/2024-04-23-lets-get-started.markdown

 This will show the theme’s directory path, allowing you to explore the structure and understand which files you might want to override.
 When you copy a file from the theme into your own project (in the same folder structure), Jekyll will use your version instead of the default one.

-You can also check out the [Minima theme file structure](https://jekyllrb.com/docs/structure/) on github to see where each layout or include file lives.
+You can also see the [Minima theme file structure](https://jekyllrb.com/docs/structure/) on the jekyll home page or the [github repository](https://github.com/jekyll/minima) where the include files live.

 #### Overriding `_layouts/default.html` and `_includes/head.html`
 To include Bootstrap, we’ll override minima’s `_layouts/default.html` and `_includes/head.html` files.
 Copy these files from your theme directory into your project, or download them from the [Minima GitHub repository](https://github.com/jekyll/minima) (make sure to get the right version).